idr4n/OpenRecent/README.md

 ### Description

 A Sublime Text plugin to open recent folders and files.
-The plugin is at its early stages and should work in MacOS and Linux at the moment, but integration for Windows will be added soon.
+The plugin is at its early stages and should work in MacOS, Linux, and Windows.

 At the moment, it only tries to read from `Session.sublime_session` to capture the folders and files history.
 I'm planning to add the functionality that the plugin keeps track of the history itself, instead of depending on Sublime's session data.